ExpressionEngine/ExpressionEngine-User-Guide/source/modules/email/index.rst

 ExpressionEngine includes an Email Module in order to provide the ability to create contact forms and tell-a-friend forms.

+.. note:: The Email Module is available only with a `purchased <https://store.ellislab.com/>`_ ExpressionEngine license.

 -  The :doc:`Contact Form </modules/email/contact_form>` tag allows your
    visitors to send you email directly from your site.
 -  The :doc:`Tell-a-Friend </modules/email/tellafriend>` tag allows your